tobycrisford/taskmaster-donut-challenge/Readme.md

 The probabilities here are decaying as (1/2)^m.

 This is kind of mind-blowing.
-It means if you have no limit on the number of doughnuts you can put on your stick, then in a 3-player game, you should have some non-zero probability of picking 1,000,000 doughnuts!
+It means if you have no limit on the number of doughnuts you can put on your stick, then in a 3-player game, you should have some non-zero probability of picking *any number*.
+There is some non-zero probability that you should pick 1,000,000 doughnuts!
 There is no equilibrium otherwise.
-In concrete terms, if the other two players were playing the Nash equilibrium strategy for N=3, M=999,999 (i.e. they never put more than 999,999 doughnuts on their stick) then you could gain a (very slight) advantage over them by putting 1,000,000 doughnuts on your stick, but no smaller number would do it.
+In concrete terms, if the other two players were playing the Nash equilibrium strategy for N=3, M=999,999 (i.e. they never put more than 999,999 doughnuts on their stick) then you could gain a (very slight) advantage over them by putting 1,000,000 doughnuts (or higher) on your stick, but no smaller number would do it.

 ### 4 Players